Prushka/Sparkle/README.md

 # Discord Activity Support

 Discord recently introduced public developer preview activities.
-This site can be added into your custom discord activity in developer portal.
+This site can be added into your custom Discord activity in developer portal.
-Doing so will use discord OAuth2 for username and profile picture syncing.
+Doing so will use Discord OAuth2 for username and profile picture syncing.
 Channel id will be used as the room id.
-All functionalities mentioned above are supported in discord activity.
+All functionalities mentioned above are supported in Discord activity.

 ### Desktop Activity
 ![Discord App](assets/app.png)